 Where can you find ultra thin condoms in the UK?

 Don’t panic - you can shop ultra thin condoms wherever you buy your sexual wellness essentials, like Boots, Superdrug, Sainsbury’s and Holland and Barrett.
 They'll state on the front of the packaging if they're ultra-thin variety, so stay eagle-eyed.
-As interest in sexual wellness continues to rise from retailers and consumers in sexual wellness, you can even buy ultra thin condoms from stores including Oliver Bonas and Skinny Dip.
+As interest in sexual wellness continues to rise from retailers and consumers, we've been able to bring our ultra thin condoms online and into lifestyle stores including Oliver Bonas and Skinny Dip.
 It’s never been easier to reach for a box of ultra thin lubricated condoms, you just need to check the information on the packaging.
 Simple!

 Do ultra thin condoms feel good?